 - Sweeping and mopping floors

 These services are also filling a need.
 Some people just don’t have the time to deep clean their homes, while others trust the professionalism of a cleaning service over their own abilities.

 A cleaning company needs to put clients first and be easy to book.
 A user-friendly website can help people to better understand what services are offered and how to book a time slot as well as offer them a glimpse into the business’s customer service ideals.

 3. All Things Remote

 Remote jobs were already on the rise across the country.
 As of February 2020, 4.7 million people worked from home at least some of the time.
-That number has grown significantly as many businesses have tried to stay in operation by staying connected online.
+According to working from home statistics 2021, the number has grown significantly as many businesses have tried to stay in operation by staying connected online.

 Working remotely has several advantages for both employees and businesses.
 It gives employees a bit more flexibility and freedom, and it can actually cause less stress and motivate them to be more productive.

 Obviously, some industries are better suited for remote work than others.
 The top industries for remote work include the following: